-The school's Head Injury Policy has been written in accordance with NICE clinical guidelines, World Rugby Concussion Guidance and England Rugby Club Concussion - Headcase Resources.
-Since the majority of head injuries in the school are minor, the staff will manage these incidences themselves and seek advice from the Lead First Aider, if necessary who will instigate the head injury policy if required.
+The school/nursery's Head Injury Policy has been written in accordance with NICE clinical guidelines, World Rugby Concussion Guidance and England Rugby Club Concussion - Headcase Resources.
+Since the majority of head injuries in the EYFS are minor, the staff will manage these incidences themselves and seek advice from the school nurse/lead first aider, if necessary who will instigate the head injury policy if required.